As much as I can appreciate nostalgia

 would they not remember me at all?
 I resolved to stay upbeat about the weekend because, at the very least, my best friends about whom I can recall many (mostly embarrassing) details would be there for me.

-The first people to arrive at Friday's event were some of the classmates I was worried about yet I took a deep breath, greeted them warmly, and found that I
+The first people to arrive at Friday's event were some of the very classmates I was worried about, yet I took a deep breath, greeted them warmly, and found that I

 was genuinely happy to see them even if I still couldn't think of a single interaction from 25 years ago.
-All that mattered is the fact that we shared space in that claustrophobic town during the most insecure time of our lives, and we survived to adulthood.
-Where we can now drive whenever we want, talk politics meaningfully, and share a drink.
+All that mattered is the fact that we shared space in our claustrophobic small town during the most insecure time of our lives, and we survived to adulthood.
+Where we can now drive whenever & wherever we want, talk politics meaningfully, and share a legal drink.

 A toast, friends, to Now.